Accessibility Statement for The Roman empire (A340)

 In this module you will be working with specialist reading material such as interactive maps of Rome and the Roman empire.
 These are delivered online, via bespoke software on the module website.

-This module has five Tutor-Marked Assignments (TMAs), which must be submitted online via the OU electronic TMA system, and an Exam that must be taken at an exam centre.
+This module has five Tutor-Marked Assignments (TMAs) and an End-of-Module Assessment (EMA), which must be submitted online via the OU electronic TMA system.
 One of the TMAs requires you to record a short audio presentation, using a recording tool accessed via the module website.

 You will receive feedback from your tutor on your submitted Tutor-Marked Assignments (TMAs).
 This will help you to reflect on your TMA performance.
 You should refer to it to help you prepare for your next assignment.